‘Re-enchanting the familiar and the functional’ — Les Lalanne

-After the space-age monochrome modernism of the 1960s, the 1970s ushered in a renewed interest in nature and the organic — exemplified by the works of François-Xavier and Claude Lalanne.
+After the space-age monochrome modernism of the 1960s, the 1970s ushered in a renewed interest in nature and the organic — exemplified by the works of François-Xavier (1927-2008) and Claude Lalanne (1924-2019).

-Now known as the Moutons de Laine, François-Xavier’s infamous sheep sculptures (above) were first presented with the title Pour Polytheme, a reference to a passage in Homer’s Odyssey.
+Now known as the Moutons de Laine, François-Xavier’s celebrated sheep sculptures (above) were first presented with the title Pour Polytheme, a reference to a passage in Homer’s Odyssey.
 It describes how Ulysses and his comrades blind the cyclops Polyphemus, and escape from his cave by clinging to the bellies of his giant sheep.

 François-Xavier’s first private commission was a sculptural bar for the home of fashion designer Yves Saint Laurent and his partner Pierre Bergé.
-It was sold in the legendary auction of the couple’s collection at Christie’s in 2009 for €2,753,000, more than 15 times its low estimate.
-The couturier also worked with Claude Lalanne, whose gilt metal castings from the body of supermodel Verushka were incorporated into his Empreintes collection of 1969.
+It was offered in the legendary auction of the couple’s collection at Christie’s in 2009, and sold for €2,753,000, more than 15 times its low estimate.
+Saint Laurent particularly enjoyed lounging on his Lalanne sheep in his garden.

 In 1976 the singer Serge Gainsbourg named an album after Claude Lalanne’s sculpture L’Homme à Tête de Chou, or ‘The Man with the Head of a Cabbage’, and placed it on the front cover of the LP.